miklosme/papers/src/app/home.md

+# Daily Digest (January 6, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a trio of groundbreaking papers that are pushing the boundaries of multi-agent systems and robot coordination.
+Let's dive in!

+First up, we're revolutionizing the way [robots tackle tasks together](https://papers.miklos.dev/2501.01531).
+Imagine a swarm of robots that can efficiently divvy up work without constant communication.
+This new game-theoretic approach uses shared signals to coordinate actions, potentially transforming everything from warehouse logistics to search-and-rescue operations.
+It's like giving each robot a sixth sense for teamwork!

+But what if we could peek inside an agent's digital mind?
+That's exactly what the [DRACO algorithm](https://papers.miklos.dev/2501.01463) aims to do.
+This deep learning powerhouse can infer an agent's goals just by watching its actions, even in messy, real-world scenarios.
+It's like having a psychic AI that can read the intentions of other AIs – talk about meta!

+Last but not least, we're supercharging [multi-robot path planning](https://papers.miklos.dev/2501.01559) with the K-ARC algorithm.
+This speed demon can choreograph the movements of up to 32 robots, weaving them through complex environments with the grace of a ballet and the efficiency of a German train schedule.
+It's the traffic control system of the future, ensuring our robot helpers don't turn into a bumper car chaos!

+These breakthroughs are paving the way for smarter, more coordinated AI systems that can tackle real-world challenges with unprecedented finesse.
+The future of multi-agent AI is looking brighter – and a whole lot more efficient – than ever before!

 # Daily Digest (January 5, 2025)

 Hold onto your lab coats, AI enthusiasts!
 We've got a groundbreaking development that's about to shake up the world of video analysis.
 Researchers have just unveiled a [multi-agent system framework](https://papers.miklos.dev/2501.00906) that harnesses the power of Large Language Models for complex event processing in video queries.